mikeletulle/externalOTPResetHerokuNodejs-/README.md

 This Node.js application serves as a middleware between Salesforce and Heroku, handling the generation and verification of OTP links.
 The JWT Bearer Flow is used to authenticate with Salesforce via a connected app, enabling secure API interactions.

-The Node.js app authenticate's with Salesforce's connect application, generates a random token, creates a custom object called a Password Reset Token with that token value related to whatever user has the user ID you supply (18 char object id), and then generates a one time password link containing that token.
+The Node.js app authenticate's with Salesforce's connected application, generates a random token, creates a custom object called a Password Reset Token with that token value related to whatever user has the user ID you supply (18 char object id), and then generates a one time password link containing that token.
 In reality the link would be emailed to that user's email address or sent via something like WhatsApp to them.

 ## Setup Instructions
+Follow the setup steps listed in the related repository for the Salesforce side such as setting up the connected app, custom object and Experience cloud site. ( https://github.com/mikeletulle/externalOTPResetSFDC )

 ### 1. Create a Self-Signed Certificate